youtomb/2016/README.md

     Status: The Browse API (which is what channels use and the homepage and such) Next Steps: Work on getting the v7 formated json to work on v5.

-4. Watch - 0% Done
+4. Watch - 40% Done

-    Status: No work has been done on this yet.
+    Status: Got to load the info/meatdata ..
-    Next Steps: Try to get to the watch page.
+    Next Steps: Get it to play video.

 5. Pairing - 0% Done